Norton Elementary School

 The following school highlights showcase how Norton Elementary School is fulfilling Gwinnett County Public School's four strategic priorities of Empathy, Equity, Effectiveness, and Excellence.
 Visit the School Profile Dashboard to find more detailed data on our school.

-• Norton Sign Language Choir consists of fourth- and fifth-grade students who exhibit an interest in sign language communication and demonstrate excellent classroom behavior.
-The choir is formed at the beginning of the school year and meets regularly before school to practice and perform at various school and community events.
-The students will be able to learn American Sign Language and sign between 300 and 500 words after the school year.
+- The Norton Sign Language Choir is composed of 4th and 5th grade students who show a strong interest in sign language and consistently demonstrate excellent behavior.
+Formed at the start of the school year, the choir meets regularly before school to rehearse and performs at various school and community events.
+Throughout the year, students learn American Sign Language (ASL) and are expected to master between 300 and 500 signs by the program’s end, building communication skills and cultural awareness.